ros2/ros2_documentation/source/The-ROS2-Project/Contributing/Contributing-To-ROS-2-Documentation.rst

 .. code-block:: console

-   pip3 install --user --upgrade -r requirements.txt
+   python -m pip install --user --upgrade -r requirements.txt

 In order for Sphinx to be able to generate diagrams, the ``dot`` command must be available.